COLLEGE INTERNSHIPS – WHAT’S THE BIG DEAL?

 Obtaining an internship is a wonderful way to find out if the career you are preparing so hard for in college is really what you want to do upon graduation.
 I know students who were majoring in various fields and completed an internship only to find out their choice of study was not appealing to them.
 If you find yourself in this situation, contact your academic advisor to schedule a meeting with him/her to discuss next moves.

 Hopefully the internship you have snagged for the summer is not one where your primary tasks are to make coffee and answer phones all day.
-A truly meaningful internship is one where you are doing tasks within the scope of your Build a strong resumemajor given your current education level.
+A truly meaningful internship is one where you are doing tasks within the scope of your major given your current education level.

 2. Build Your Resume